goergen95/great-example/README.md

 ```

 Commands used to build the site with great-docs (note that we have to clean up
-the any generated files before building, otherwise we mmight build on top of the
+the any generated files before building, otherwise we might build on top of the
 generated files from quartodoc):

 ```bash